British Expeditionary Force (World War I): 1914

-The British Army first engaged the German Army in the Battle of Mons on 23 August 1914, which was part of the greater Battle of the Frontiers.
-The massed rifle fire of the professional British soldiers inflicted heavy casualties on the Germans who attacked en masse over terrain devoid of cover.
+The British Army first engaged the Imperial German Army in the Battle of Mons on 23 August 1914, which was part of the greater Battle of the Frontiers.
+The mass rifle fire of the professional British soldiers inflicted heavy casualties on the Germans who attacked en masse over terrain devoid of cover.
 The British held up the German advance until the evening when they began retiring to a second defensive line in the retreat from Mons during which they were engaged in the Battle of Le Cateau.
 Following the battle at Le Cateau, the BEF retreated unmolested by the Germans for a further five days, eventually retreating a full 400 km in thirteen days.

 The Allied retreat finally ended at the River Marne, where Entente forces prepared to make a stand to defend Paris.
 This led to the First Battle of the Marne, which was fought from 5 to 10 September 1914.
 This battle would prove to be a major turning point of the war: it denied the Germans an early victory.
 From 13 September the First Battle of the Aisne took place, with both sides starting to dig trenches.
-Then for a three-week period following the development of trench warfare each side gave up frontal assaults and began trying to encircle each other's flank.
+Then for three weeks following the development of trench warfare, each side gave up frontal assaults and began trying to encircle each other's flank.
 This period became known as the Race to the Sea: the Germans aimed to turn the Allied left flank, and the Allies sought to turn the German right flank.

 By the end of First Battle of Ypres both sides started to dig in and trench warfare replaced the manoeuvre warfare that had featured during the Race to the Sea.
 The continuous trench lines of the Western Front now stretched 400 mi from the North Sea to the Swiss frontier.
 The British Army held a small portion of this 400 mile front: from just north of the pre-war Belgium border to the River Somme in France, varying in length from 20 mi in 1914, to over 120 mi in 1918, in the area commonly known as Flanders.